 Public transportation services are provided by Charlotte Area Transit Service (CATS).
-CATS currently provides the following services within the URP Area plan boundaries: local bus route 22, cross-town bus 29, as well as express bus routes 54x and 81x.
-There are also two existing park and ride facilities located off of Harris Boulevard and Mallard Creek Road.
+There are future plans to extend the Lynx Blue line up Highway 29, east of the plan area.
+This transit line will lye outside the plan area, but will still play a significant role in the areas future development.
+CATS provides local bus route 22, cross-town bus 29, as well as express bus routes 54x and 81x.
+There are two existing park and ride facilities located along Mallard Creek Road.
+The bus loops generally operate along Mallard Creek Church Road, Mallard Creek Road, Claude Freeman Drive, David Taylor Drive, Research Drive, and IBM Drive.
 In 2009, the routes serving the URP community carried an average of 68,679 passengers per month.
 (Refer to Map A-3 for existing public transportation facilities).